By wisdom God founded the earth. By understanding, he established the heavens. Proverbs 3:19

 There is no one who does good, no, not one.

-those who consume my people like they consume bread,
+who consume my people like they eat bread,

 and do not call on the Lord?

-for the Lord is with the generation of the righteous.
+for God is in the generation of the righteous.

-6 The wicked frustrate the plans of the poor,
+6 You frustrate the plan of the poor,

 7 Oh that the salvation of Israel would come out of Zion!